thakyZ/RimWorld-RimSort/docs/user-guide/sorting-algorithms.md

 > What does this algorithm guarantee?

 Assuming there are no conflicting load order rules, this algorithm guarantees that all load order rules are respected.
-This is because, as the algorithm iterates through the alphabetized list of mods and inserts them one by one, the current mod will either have dependencies that need to be forcefully injected befor it (in which case, the algorithm will do), or the mod has dependencies that already exist further up the list.
+This is because, as the algorithm iterates through the alphabetized list of mods and inserts them one by one, the current mod will either have dependencies that need to be forcefully injected before it (in which case, the algorithm will do), or the mod has dependencies that already exist further up the list.

 ---